How long is a documentary photo session?

 Like most kids, O was conditioned to look at the camera and say “cheeeeeese.”
 While that was cute, it was producing cheesy smiles and I knew that’s not how L wanted her son represented.
 So when I noticed this happening, I redirected his attention with a little game or task everyone could do together.
 The key to beautiful photographs is actually LESS of the photographer’s presence.
 I can give you guidance on what to do, but the interpretation is 100% up to you.
 That’s what gives your photos the “secret sauce.”
 It’s what makes them yours.

 I’ve met a lot of happy kids in my years as a photographer, but this kid was especially happy for one very big reason: his parents didn’t finagle him or tell him where to look.
-That always results in dorky photos of parents pointing at the camera, which nobody wants.
-With young kids, having a relaxed timeline is absolutely necessary, because as you know, they fall down or run away to do something else before circling back to the moment we want to capture.
-Lifestyle sessions offer the flexibility and comfort to make this happen, in a way that mini sessions or traditional portrait sessions simply cannot.
+With young kids, having a relaxed timeline is absolutely necessary, because as you know, they fall down or run away or we need to pivot and do something else.
+The slower pace of a documentary photos session offers the flexibility and comfort to make this happen, versus putting on the pressure to perform within a time constraint.

 And yes, we still got the Christmas card photo of everyone smiling (because Grandma would be sooo sad if we didn’t get that one).
-But instead of making that the main event and trying to get it perfect, we snapped it quickly before moving on to more exciting activities.
+But instead of making that the main event and trying to get it perfect, we snapped it when the timing felt right and everyone was totally relaxed.

-It ultimately depends on what all you want captured, and how quickly we can get you feeling comfortable enough to forget there’s a camera in the room.
-Remember that I am a stranger to your kids.
+Remember: I am a stranger to your kids.
 Some kids are quick to warm, and some aren’t, and that’s okay.
-Your favorite images are always going to happen towards the end of the session when everyone is 100% comfortable expressing themselves.
-Those last 10-ish minutes of pure magic are what makes a lifestyle session worth it, every time.
+Your favorite images are always going to happen after the warm-up period when everyone is 100% comfortable expressing themselves.

 Hi there!